mcorybillington/myfaces-viewstate-cracker/README.md

-# myfaces-viewstate-cracker
+# Apache MyFaces Viewstate Decryption Tools
-Script to crack encrypted Apache MyFaces viewstate object HMACs and retrieve the key.
+Scripts to crack encrypted Apache MyFaces viewstate objects and HMACs.

 This is obviously targeted towards and someone using the same pretty weak key for `o.a.m.MAC_SECRET` and `o.a.m.SECRET`.
+Examples [here](https://cwiki.apache.org/confluence/display/MYFACES2/Secure+Your+Application) and in the writeup in [credit](#credit).

-If it cracks and the same key is in use for both, you can use the script in the writeup listed under [credit](#credit) to encrypt your own payload.
+If it cracks and the same key is used for both, or if you crack both, you can use the script in the writeup listed under [credit](#credit) to encrypt your own payload.

 Usage for HMAC cracker:
 ```